BetterWealth LLC Purchases 3,190 Shares of Dimensional Inflation-Protected Securities ETF (NYSEARCA:DFIP)

-BetterWealth LLC boosted its position in shares of Dimensional Inflation-Protected Securities ETF (NYSEARCA:DFIP – Free Report) by 2.8% in the first quarter, according to its most recent filing with the Securities & Exchange Commission.
-The fund owned 118,564 shares of the company’s stock after buying an additional 3,190 shares during the quarter.
-Dimensional Inflation-Protected Securities ETF makes up about 2.1% of BetterWealth LLC’s holdings, making the stock its 11th biggest holding.
-BetterWealth LLC owned about 1.39% of Dimensional Inflation-Protected Securities ETF worth $5,078,000 at the end of the most recent reporting period.
+BetterWealth LLC increased its holdings in Dimensional Inflation-Protected Securities ETF (NYSEARCA:DFIP – Free Report) by 2.8% during the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 118,564 shares of the company’s stock after purchasing an additional 3,190 shares during the quarter.
+Dimensional Inflation-Protected Securities ETF makes up approximately 2.1% of BetterWealth LLC’s holdings, making the stock its 11th largest holding.
+BetterWealth LLC owned about 1.39% of Dimensional Inflation-Protected Securities ETF worth $5,078,000 at the end of the most recent quarter.

-Several other institutional investors have also added to or reduced their stakes in DFIP.
-Midwest Heritage Bank FSB increased its position in shares of Dimensional Inflation-Protected Securities ETF by 45.5% in the first quarter.
-Midwest Heritage Bank FSB now owns 30,820 shares of the company’s stock valued at $1,320,000 after acquiring an additional 9,643 shares during the period.
-Forum Financial Management LP grew its stake in shares of Dimensional Inflation-Protected Securities ETF by 13.3% in the first quarter.
-Forum Financial Management LP now owns 83,225 shares of the company’s stock worth $3,564,000 after purchasing an additional 9,755 shares during the last quarter.
-Alpha Financial Advisors LLC increased its holdings in Dimensional Inflation-Protected Securities ETF by 15.0% during the 1st quarter.
-Alpha Financial Advisors LLC now owns 48,917 shares of the company’s stock valued at $2,095,000 after purchasing an additional 6,373 shares during the period.
-IFP Advisors Inc raised its position in Dimensional Inflation-Protected Securities ETF by 695.1% during the 1st quarter.
-IFP Advisors Inc now owns 29,958 shares of the company’s stock valued at $1,497,000 after purchasing an additional 26,190 shares during the last quarter.
-Finally, Annapolis Financial Services LLC lifted its holdings in Dimensional Inflation-Protected Securities ETF by 35.1% in the 1st quarter.
-Annapolis Financial Services LLC now owns 30,790 shares of the company’s stock worth $1,319,000 after buying an additional 8,003 shares during the period.
+Other large investors also recently modified their holdings of the company.
+Advisor Group Holdings Inc. purchased a new stake in Dimensional Inflation-Protected Securities ETF in the 1st quarter worth approximately $61,000.
+OLD Mission Capital LLC purchased a new stake in Dimensional Inflation-Protected Securities ETF in the fourth quarter worth $62,000.
+Mendota Financial Group LLC bought a new stake in Dimensional Inflation-Protected Securities ETF in the fourth quarter valued at $162,000.
+Pathstone Family Office LLC bought a new stake in Dimensional Inflation-Protected Securities ETF in the third quarter valued at $232,000.
+Finally, Exencial Wealth Advisors LLC purchased a new position in Dimensional Inflation-Protected Securities ETF during the 4th quarter valued at $244,000.

 The Dimensional Inflation-Protected Securities ETF (DFIP) is an exchange-traded fund that is based on the Bloomberg U.S. TIPS index.
 The fund is an actively-managed fund that holds US government 5-20 year inflation-protected bonds.
 DFIP was launched on Dec 15, 2021 and is managed by Dimensional.